eXascaleInfolab/seer/README.md

 - **Offline**
 1. Install the system following the TSM-Bench instructions
 2. Add the name of the system to `utils/CONSTANTS.py` (Lines 8 and 9)
-3. Add the name of the system to the import in `views/offline_queries_view.py` (Line 10)
-4. Go to `views/offline_queries_view.py` and add the name of the system to systems (line 33)
+3. Add the name of the system to the import in `views/offline_queries_view.py` (Line 10) and to systems (line 33)
-5. Go to `djangoProject/models/load_query_data.py` and add the system to the systems list (line 6)
+4. Go to `djangoProject/models/load_query_data.py` and add the system to the systems list (line 6)
-6. Load the query data into the django models
+5. Load the query data into the django models
    ```
    sh setup/sh setup/migrate_query_data.sh
    ```
 - **Online**
 1. Install the system following the TSM-Bench instructions
 2. Add the name of the system to `utils/CONSTANTS.py` (if not done in offline)
-3. Add the name of the system to the import in `views/online_queries_view.py` (Line 6)
-4. Go to `views/online_queries_view.py` and add the name of the system to systems (line 38)
+3. Add the name of the system to the import in `views/online_queries_view.py` (Line 6) and to systems (line 38)